ai4immuno/ai4immuno.github.io/immuno.md

 Immunologists employ a diverse array of bench techniques to interrogate biological and disease interactions at high resolution, from cutting-edge gene editing to multi-generational murine breeding and cell line engineering.

-These cutting-edge tools, including all the flavors of cytometry, enable researchers to dissect the intricate intricacies of the immune system at unprecedented levels of granularity.
+These cutting-edge tools, such as various flavors of cytometry, enable researchers to dissect the intricacies of the immune system at unprecedented levels of granularity.
 In addition, new technologies, like multi-color imaging techniques and high-throughput sequencing, each demand their own pipelines.

 The rich tapestry of data extends from the molecular interactions within individual cells to the broader systems-level understanding of immune responses across various tissues and organs.
 This immense data landscape, brimming with intricate biological details, makes immunology an ideal candidate for AI-driven solutions to decipher complex patterns, extract meaningful insights, and accelerate scientific discovery.